Momentum Maps and Stochastic Clebsch Action Principles: Background and motivation

-Our aim in this paper is to generalize the time-dependent curve in the transformation group to a stochastic process, and then use Hamilton's principle to determine the stochastic dynamics of the momentum map taking values in the dual of the Lie algebra of the transformation group.
+Our \textit{aim} in this paper is to generalize the time-dependent curve in the transformation group to a stochastic process, and then use Hamilton's principle to determine the stochastic dynamics of the momentum map taking values in the dual of the Lie algebra of the transformation group.

-Our approach to achieve the transition from deterministic to stochastic geometric mechanics is to concentrate on the Lie algebra action $\dot{q}(t)=-uq(t)\in TQ$ of the vector field $u=g^{-1}\dot{g}\in \mathfrak{g}$, which produces the solution paths $q(t)\in Q$.
+Our \textit{approach} to achieve the transition from deterministic to stochastic geometric mechanics is to concentrate on the Lie algebra action $\dot{q}(t)=-uq(t)\in TQ$ of the vector field $u=g^{-1}\dot{g}\in \mathfrak{g}$, which produces the solution paths $q(t)\in Q$.
 The solution paths $q(t)=g^{-1}(t)q_0\in Q$ will become stochastic, if $g(t)$ is made stochastic by replacing the deterministic reconstruction equation $g^{-1}\dot{g} = u$ mentioned above by introducing the following reconstruction relation from a stochastic vector field,

-where subscripted $d_t$ represents stochastic time evolution, the vector fields $\xi_i$ for $i=1,2,\dots,N,$ are prescribed, and $\circ\, dW^i(t)$ denotes the Stratonovich differential with independent Brownian motions $dW^i(t)$.
-The idea, then, is to regard the stochastic solution paths $q(t)=g(t)^{-1}q_0\in Q$ as observable data, from which we obtain the correlation eigenvectors $\xi_i$ by some form of bespoke data assimilation, and use them to derive the corresponding equations of motion for $u\in \mathfrak{g}$ by applying Poincar\'e's approach to the resulting stochastically constrained Hamilton's principle.
+where subscripted $d_t$ represents stochastic time evolution, the vector fields $\xi_i$ for $i=1,2,\dots,N,$ are prescribed, and $\circ\, dW^i(t)$ denotes the \textit{Stratonovich} differential with independent Brownian motions $dW^i(t)$.
+The idea, then, is to regard the stochastic solution paths $q(t)=g(t)^{-1}q_0\in Q$ as observable data, from which we obtain the correlation eigenvectors $\xi_i$ by some form of bespoke data assimilation, and substitute them into the constrained action

+then take variations to derive the corresponding equations of motion for $u\in \mathfrak{g}$ by applying Poincar\'e's approach to the resulting stochastically constrained Hamilton's principle.
 In this way, we obtain a variational approach for deriving \textit{data-driven} models in the framework of stochastic geometric mechanics.